-If you discover bulge or swelling in your abdominal area, this could be a hernia.
+If you discover bulge or swelling in your abdominal area, this could be a hernia symptom.
+An abdominal bulge is the most common hernia symptom.
 When there is a hole or defect in the abdominal wall muscle, the intestinal contents bulge outwards.
 These intestinal contents are contained within a sac of peritoneum, referred to as the hernia sac.
 With strenuous activities such as lifting, straining, or coughing the bulge tends to enlarge as the intra-abdominal pressure increases.
 A bulge may or may not be painful, however, you should NOT ignore an abnormal bulge even if it is not painful.

-The pain from a hernia has been variously described as burning, tearing, sharp, dull or pulling.
+Pain as a hernia symptom has been variously described as burning, tearing, sharp, dull or pulling.
 Some patients report that there is no pain, just a funny feeling in the groin or abdomen that was not there before.
 Pain occurs when tissues containing nerve endings around the hernia are stretched or torn.

 A hernia can cause localized pain when the nerves in the region of the hernia become pinched or stretched.
 As a hernia enlarges, the surrounding nerves are further stretched resulting in more intense pain.
-And this pain tends to increase during exercise and while performing strenuous work.
+The hernia symptom of pain tends to increase during exercise and while performing strenuous work.

 A hernia causes severe pain when strangulation or incarceration occurs.
+Strangulation is the most serious hernia symptom.
 The internal abdominal organs such as the intestines become pinched resulting in a compromised blood supply.
-A strangulated hernia causes an abdominal pain which initially starts as a stomach ache, then increases in severity, finally causing nausea and vomiting.
+A strangulated hernia causes an abdominal pain, which initially starts as a stomachache, then increases in severity, finally causing nausea and vomiting.
 The strangulated tissues will die and the results can be fatal if surgery is not performed on an emergency basis.

 While pain is a common hernia symptom, other non-hernia causes need to be ruled out by physical examination.
 In any event, it’s always in your best interest to consult a physician to determine the exact cause of your pain.

-You may experience constipation if the hernia is fully or even partially blocking the intestine.
+You may experience constipation as a hernia symptom if the hernia is fully or even partially blocking the intestine.
 This impedes the regular flow of food and consequently feces out of your body, which can trigger poisoning effect.
 Surgical treatment is necessary on an emergency basis when this occurs.